 3. Failure to Engage

 Another common issue within contract management is the failure or difficulty that comes with trying to include the necessary people or teams in the process.
 Too often, legal teams are not even aware of many of the contracts being created by other teams.
-A contract lifecycle management platform allows the initial party drafting the contract to involve all appropriate internal teams in the reviewing process through approval workflows.
+A contract lifecycle management platform allows the initial party drafting the contract to involve all appropriate internal teams in the reviewing process through contract approval workflows.
 These workflows can be customized or set up with templates to ensure that every contract goes through the right approval processes before it is sent out to the third party.
 Legal and other key stakeholders get more visibility into the contracts across an organization and are able to better manage all contracts with this high-level view.